 - Futureproofing Power BI solutions

-- Choosing the best option to shape and transform Power BI data
+- Choosing the best option to shape & transform data

 - Power Query design best practices